amolenaar/nerves_dnssd/README.md

 end
 ```

+If you are running Linux with Avahi you will need Avahi's Bonjour compatibility
+layer installed.
+If `{error,-65537}` is returned when starting an operation
+it may be that avahi-daemon is not running.

+This module has not been tested on Windows.

 ## Example use

-The examples below demonstrate how to use the low level interface.
+The examples below demonstrate how to use the service discovery interface.
 An end-to-end example can be found in the demo folder.

 The examples have been translated to Elixir from the original (erlang) examples.